ayan4m1/minestat-es/README.md

 ## features

+- Written in TypeScript
-- Less than one kilobyte of code
+- Less than 5kB of code
 - No runtime dependencies
-- ESM support
+- Supports ESM and CommonJS

 ## requirements